 D. IRO Independence and Objectivity

-The IRO must perform the Claims Review in a professionally independent and objective fashion, as defined in the most recent Government Auditing Standards issued by the United States Government Accountability Office.
+The IRO must perform the Claims Review and the Restocking Review in a professionally independent and objective fashion, as defined in the most recent Government Auditing Standards issued by the United States Government Accountability Office.

 E. IRO Removal/Termination